 As more and more of what we see on the web is filtered by systems that know our historical browsing data, our location, our social network, etc., we are only exposed to content that match our profile

-=> the social web tends to insulate communities
+=> the social web tends to insulate communities and facilitate fake news and propaganda

 "Sousveillance" - the inverse of surveillance (S. Mann):

 Being observed by your peers rather than by a hierarchical power (smartphone cameras, etc.)